EASA license skill test SEP(land) in general

 The candidate for license skill test for initial issue of class rating single-engine piston aeroplanes - SEP(land) license skill test has to demonstrate ability to perform maneuvers, procedures on the aircraft category (in this case, the category of aircraft "aeroplanes") with competency appropriate to the privileges granted as an pilot in command (PIC) to the flight examiner - FE(A), or to the class rating examiner - CRE(A) .
 Thus, the operations for the class of aeroplane - single-engine piston aeroplanes - SEP(land).

-The entire lenght of the examination - EASA license skill test SEP(land) takes approximately 2 up to 3 hours total.
+The entire length of the examination - EASA license skill test SEP(land) is approximately 2 up to 3 hours in total.
 The test flight (EASA license skill test SEP(land)) itself (flight with the EASA flight examiner) takes approximately 1 hour of the flight time.
 The rest of the time is used for the preparation of the check flight (route planning, briefing, debriefing and any oral theoretical knowledge examination).